Travel management is undergoing a huge shift—away from micromanagement and towards trust, transparency, and simplicity.

 - Analyzing company travel spend, or delivering travel spend reports to the CFO for analysis.

 A travel buyer is in charge of either purchasing or outsourcing the purchasing of corporate travel.
 This means partnering with vendors, negotiating rates, and/or choosing a corporate travel management company and overseeing or reviewing their work.

 The travel buyer typically makes decisions that impact the entire company, not just individual departments.

 How does a travel management company work?

 Not every corporate travel management company is a travel agency.
-There are also software companies who fall into the travel management category and who provide self-booking platforms for businesses alongside 24/7 support.
+There are also software companies and online booking tools that fall into the travel management category and who provide self-booking platforms for businesses alongside 24/7 support.

 A travel management company is in charge of either taking over everything to do with travel management, or of giving your employees the tools they need to manage travel in a fraction of the time.
 This can include:

 - Self-booking within policy